yasuo9996/web_cwk1/README.md

 Automatically create tables upon startup (tracks / user_profiles / listening_records)
 Automatically insert a default Track (to avoid a 404 error when immediately creating a listening record due to the non-existence of the track)

+finished things
+Users can submit a listening record (such as "I listened to which song", "I liked/ skipped which song").
+They can view all the records.
+They can also check a specific record by its ID.
+If they make a mistake (for example, they intended to "listen" but mistakenly chose "like"), they can update it.
+Erroneous submitted records can be deleted.

+undoing things
+Examine the acoustic features of a certain song
+Find similar songs (using cosine similarity)
+View the user's music taste profile (insights)
+View the analysis of the overall feature distribution (analytics)